Universal TT- and TQ-relations via centrally extended q-Onsager algebra: Abstract

 \section{Abstract}

 Let ${\cal A}_q$ be the alternating central extension of the $q$-Onsager algebra, a comodule algebra over the quantum loop algebra of $sl_2$.
-We first classify one-dimensional representations of $\cal A_q$, on which spin-$j$ K-operators constructed in~\cite{LBG} act as K-matrices that match with those previously derived in the literature.
-Using the K-operators and these K-matrices, we construct universal spin-$j$ transfer matrices generating commutative subalgebras in $\mathcal{A}_q$.
+We first classify one-dimensional representations of $\cal A_q$, and show that spin-$j$ K-operators constructed in~\cite{LBG} act as K-matrices that match with those previously derived in the literature.
+Using these K-operators and K-matrices, we construct universal spin-$j$ transfer matrices generating commutative subalgebras in $\mathcal{A}_q$.
 Within a technical conjecture, we derive their fusion hierarchy, the so-called universal TT-relations.
 On spin-chain representations of $\mathcal{A}_q$, we show how the universal transfer matrices evaluate to spin-chain transfer matrices, and as a result we get explicit TT-relations for all values of spins for auxiliary and quantum spaces, any inhomogeneities, and general integrable boundary conditions.
 In particular, we derive previously conjectured TT-relations (spin-$j$ open XXZ, alternating open spin chains).
 Using the TT-relations, we show that $n$th {\it local} conserved quantities of the spin-$j$ chains of length $N$ are polynomials of total degree $4Njn$ in two {\it non-local} operators of the $q$-Onsager algebra.
 As a result, we give an algorithm of explicit calculation of all conserved quantities (Hamiltonians and higher logarithmic derivatives of the transfer matrix) in terms of spin operators.
 Furthermore, using the universal TT-relations we derive exchange relations between spin-$j$ Hamiltonians and the two non-local operators, which shows existence of non-trivial symmetries for special boundary conditions, in the sense that they commute with all Hamiltonian densities.
 As a yet another application of our universal TT-relations we propose universal T-system, Y-system and universal TQ-relations for ${\cal A}_q$, and as a result, universal TQ for the $q-$Onsager algebra.
-In view of application to diagonal boundary conditions, we also obtain universal TT- and TQ-relations for a certain degenerate version of~$\cal A_q$ known as centrally extended augmented $q$-Onsager algebra.
+In view of application to diagonal boundary conditions, we also obtain universal TT- and TQ-relations for a degenerate version of~$\cal A_q$ known as centrally extended augmented $q$-Onsager algebra.
+We finally discuss implications of our results for generalized Gibbs ensemble construction.